TCWang-96/Krylov_test/README.md

 Exact result E_exact is given by exact diagonalization of the Hamiltonian (full configuration method).

-Subspace result it given by solving the generalized eigenvalue problem Fc = ESc.
+Subspace result it given by solving the generalized eigenvalue problem $Fc = ESc$.
 Here the matrix elements of F and S are given by quantum computers (simulators).